 were done emphasizes that "These studies demystified willpower and showed how self-control and emotion regulation could be enhanced, taught and learned, beginning very early in life, even by children who initially had much difficulty delaying gratification."

-So how can you help your child learn self-control and emotion regulation?
+So how can you help your child learn self-regulation?

 It's possible that some children may be born with an advantage.
 Brain scans find actual physical differences between adults who were able, at age four, to delay eating the treat, and those who weren't.
 The prefrontal cortex was more active in high delayers and the ventral striatum was more active in low delayers when they were trying to control their responses to alluring temptations.

-It also turns out that we can help children become more successful at the marshmallow task by teaching them simple techniques to manage their minds.
-Of course, we don't yet know how well these learned techniques for this specific task translate into more control in real life.
+It also turns out that we can help children become more successful at the task in this experiment -- delayed gratification -- by teaching them simple techniques to manage their minds.
+Of course, we don't yet know how well these learned techniques for this specific task translate into more control in real life, but we do know that any repeated brain action builds neural pathways.
 What we know about the brain suggests that a child would need to "practice" those techniques regularly to sustain those skills.

 So the question is, regardless of your child's innate ability, how can you raise a child who can manage her emotions, anxiety and impulses so that she can manage her behavior to accomplish her goals?
 We'll dig into the answer to that question in our next post, How to Help Your Child Develop Self Control.
 For today, just notice your own ability to manage your emotions and behavior.
 (Yes, that's a clue!)